cadenji/foolrenderer/README.md

 ## How to Learn Computer Graphics

-Here are some very useful resources that you can also use as a learning roadmap:
+Here are some useful literature and videos for self-study computer graphics.
+I've also added links to literature on specific problems to the source code.

 ### Getting Started